jkb91jkb91/my_tutorials/eks_fargate/README.md

 To run this project, you’ll need:

-1. **AWS credentials** configured in your local environment    NOT RECOMMENDED BUT THE SIMPLEST WAY
+1. **AWS credentials** configured in your local environment or use SSO ( not included in this project )

 ```bash
 export AWS_ACCESS_KEY_ID="your-access-key"